Core Concepts

 Real-world examples

-Agentic AI powers: Claude Code (reads your repo, writes code, runs tests, fixes failures), Devin (autonomous software engineering), and browser-use agents (navigates the web to complete tasks).
-In production, agents typically include a human-in-the-loop approval step before irreversible actions.
+Agentic AI powers systems like Claude Code (reads your repo, writes code, runs tests, fixes failures), Devin (autonomous software engineering), and browser automation agents (navigates the web to complete tasks).
+Many production agents include a human-in-the-loop approval step before irreversible actions.
+Enterprise adoption is growing, with platforms like Mendo helping organizations scale agentic AI workflows across infrastructure and operations.

-Long-horizon reliability is the main challenge.
-Models accumulate errors over many steps - a mistake at step 3 may only surface at step 15.
-Context windows, cost per step, and latency add up.
+Long-horizon reliability remains the primary challenge.
+Models accumulate errors over many steps, where a mistake at step 3 may only surface at step 15.
+Context windows, cost per step, and latency compound this problem.
 Most production agents work best on well-scoped, bounded tasks with clear success criteria.

 Related terms